architolk/helloworld-npm/README.md

 npm run build
 ```

 (you might want to change the `mode` setting in webpack.config.js to set the build to production mode.
-This will -among other things- minify the javscript code).
+This will -among other things- minify the javascript code).